auth0/docs/articles/private-saas/geo-ha/disaster-recovery.md

     </tr>
 </table>

-## Geographic High-Availability Appliance Testing
+## Geographic High-Availability Private SaaS Testing

-To test the Geographic High-Availability Appliance (GEO HA) failover/failback procedure, Auth0 will:
+To test the Geographic High-Availability Private SaaS (GEO HA) failover/failback procedure, Auth0 will:

 1. Take all nodes in the primary data center offline.
 2. Run tests against the global load balancer to ensure that traffic gets rerouted to the secondary site.